 Things You'll Need

-A spoon, long utensil, or paint stick to stir will be needed also.
+- A spoon, long utensil, or paint stick to stir will also be needed.

 I hope you enjoy this recipe and save tons of money like we do!
 Your clothes will be brilliant!

 Is this recipe all-natural and green?
 This particular one is not.
 But this is because of the Zote and the Gain booster.
 You can substitute these out for pure Castille soap, and essential oil and it will be.

 - 1 bar/14.1 oz Zote laundry soap/or buy the pre-grated white Zote, grated